catamphetamine/react-pages/README-ADVANCED.md

   // (optional)
   // Is called after all `@preload()`s finish and before React renders.
   beforeRender: async ({ dispatch, getState }) => {}

   // (optional)
-  // Markup for "loading" screen
-  // (when server-side rendering is disabled).
-  // Can be a String, or a React.Element, or an array of React.Elements
-  loading: <div className="loading">Loading...</div>

-  // (optional)
   // A custom `log`